Oil De-aeration – Air in your Oil Heating Line

 The two-pipe system was developed to try and get rid of the gas/air bubbles from the oil pump.
 A return line pumps the separated gas/air bubbles together with the unburned oil from the oil pump back to the oil tank.
 This, however, does not reduce the amount of gas/air bubbles that flow to the nozzle for combustion, which leads to an air pocket forming between the oil pump and the nozzle.
 This air pocket causes dripping from the nozzle each time the oil burner is stopped resulting in increased soot build up and poor fuel efficiency.
 The high flow of oil in the two-pipe system (up to 20 times more than what is actually used for combustion) leads to increased dirt/sludge being released from the oil tank leading to clogged oil filters and nozzles.
 The pressurised return line in a two-pipe system is the number one cause of leak damages.
 Even the smallest leak in the return line can lead to terrible environmental damages and expensive clean up.

-…with one-pipe system without Tigerloop
+One-pipe system without Tigerloop

 The one-pipe system without a Tigerloop is not to be recommended.
 This is due to the increased risk of breakdowns as gas/air bubbles cannot be removed from the oil pump during operation.
 Such a system will only work as long as the oil is continuously 100% free of gas/air bubbles.
 Moreover, it is impossible to automatically de-aerate the system during start up or after running the tank empty since a tool is necessary.

-Tigerloop makes a one-pipe system possible for all types of oil heating installations helping to ensure environmental safety, cost effectiveness and reliability.
+Tigerloop makes a one-pipe system possible for all types of oil heating installations helping to ensure environmental safety, cost-effectiveness and reliability.

 Effective de-aeration